FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ## Introduction

-This tutorial show how to create a system design running on the AIE-ML Engine, PS, and Programmable Logic (PL).
+This tutorial shows how to create a system design running on the AIE-ML Engine, PS, and Programmable Logic(PL).
 The AI Engine domain contains the bilinear interpolation graph that has been used in the Bilinear Interpolation tutorial:

 https://github.com/FraancescaFranzese/Vitis-Tutorials/tree/2024.2/AI_Engine_Development/AIE-ML/Design_Tutorials/11_Bilinear_Interpolation